nekk29/Columbia/Columbia.Code/README.md

-# Columbia.Solution
+# Columbia
-Columbia.Solution is a solution sample for Columbia Framework
+Columbia framework template for api projects using .Net 6, Entity Framework, CQRS and more.